 In corn, deficiency first appears on new leaves as they come out of the whorl and develop a bluish green tint.
 New leaves may emerge from the whorl as spiraled.
 Necrosis may occur on older leaf-tips and edges and may die.

 In vegetable crops, young leaves may turn bluish-green before turning yellow.
 The upper portion of the plant wilts; the growing point is stunted and eventually dies.
 The plants often fail to flower.

 Soil and plant tissue tests are recommended to determine copper deficiency in soils.
 Soil tests may be correlated to plant response for specific soil types.

-- Plant Tissue Testing: A deficiency of copper can be confirmed using plant tissue analysis.
-Plant tissue analysis should be used in conjunction with soil tests before arriving at recommendation for using copper in a fertilizer program.
+Plant Tissue Testing: A deficiency of copper can be confirmed using plant tissue analysis.
+Use it in conjunction with soil tests before arriving at recommendation for using copper in a fertilizer program.